Last Updated on August 27, 2021 by Muhammad Junaid Khalid

 - While working with a browser, close unnecessary plug-ins, or add-ons.

 - Clear caches and temp files on your hard drive by running the Disk Cleanup utility.
 Navigate to This PC > right-click on the drive icon > Properties > Disk Cleanup.
 Carefully mark the boxes for the files you want to clear and click on OK.
+This solution also works well to fix slow computer issue.

-Taking a Deeper Look to Fix Slow Computer Problems
+Take a Deeper Look to Fix Slow Computer Problems

 1) Errors in the Hard Drive